Open Alpha Weird West Roguelike

 Seen from the byzantine empires of the old world, it's just the great scramble for loot, to get at the precious lead and gems in the soil.
 To the kids living it in The Land, it's always about more than the cash.

 The Western genre is quite sprawling in itself; from Ford to Jodorowsky doesn't even cover it.
 LoSt takes bits and pieces of inspiration from all over the place (including sources not typically associated with the Western).
 The end result definitely falls in the camp of queer/weird takes on the genre.

 Although the game is touted as Weird West, there are no supernatural elements like magic or undead (and actually, Acid Western might hit closer to home).
 That said, there is an opening for the paranormal/mystic to crop up later.

 Currently, the setting is mostly hinted at in the game.
 I am still kicking around some ideas in my head, so I haven't wanted to pin it down too much.
 It is also an explicit design goal to communicate the setting through situations and characters in the actual game.
 So the story will expand organically as more templates are added for places and people.

 A few versions in, LoSt gradually swapped the card mechanics for an action system like the one still used.
 I ironed out the basic system over a few releases which put you in the shoes of a slave trying to escape the lead mines (5-7).
 The mad miners who roam The Land are a vestige from these releases, though the whole game was much more board game-like then.
 I still hope to open up the mines again at some later point, and put in some of the content I just had ideas for at the time.

 Throughout the development cycle of LoSt, I've taken long breaks in between.
 The game reached a waypoint with release #8, which included versions of the current overworld and graphical engine.
 The following releases to date have built on this base.
-Getting in place the items mentioned in the short todo-list above will probably mark another waypoint for the game, where the gears might shift again with regards to development.
+The most recent release (#12) might entail another waypoint, where the gears shift again with regards to development.